sakaki-/bcmrpi3-kernel-bis/README.md

 The corresponding kernel configuration (derived via `make bcmrpi3_defconfig && conform_config.sh && make olddefconfig`) may be viewed [here](https://github.com/sakaki-/bcmrpi3-kernel-bis/blob/master/config).
 The 'baseline' `bcmrpi3_defconfig` may be viewed [here](https://github.com/sakaki-/bcmrpi3-kernel-bis/blob/master/bcmrpi3_config), the `conform_config.sh` script may be viewed [here](https://github.com/sakaki-/bcmrpi3-kernel-bis/blob/master/conform_config.sh), and a diff between the 'tweaked' and 'baseline' configurations may be viewed [here](https://github.com/sakaki-/bcmrpi3-kernel-bis/blob/master/vs_bcmrpi3_config.diff).

 > A list of all releases may be seen [here](https://github.com/sakaki-/bcmrpi3-kernel-bis/releases).
+For an equivalent kernel autobuild for the RPi4B, please see [here](https://github.com/sakaki-/bcm2711-kernel-bis).

 ## <a name="installation"></a>Installation